-The right to form a union and engage in collective bargaining is enshrined in U.S. and international human rights laws, but for many U.S. workers it is a right that exists only on paper.
-More and more, workers who want to join together to form unions typically face intense employer opposition aimed at suppressing their freedom to unionize and bargain collectively.
-Workers, their families and the entire nation are paying a high price for the suppression of these basic freedoms.
-Wages have been suppressed, especially for workers on the lowest rungs of the job ladder-many of them women, minorities and immigrants.
-Secure guaranteed pensions and decent health care coverage common under union contracts have been denied to millions of nonunion workers who want collective bargaining but cannot have it.
-Disparities in income and wealth have reached levels not seen since the Great Depression, as workers blocked from access to collective bargaining lack the power to redress rising economic inequality.
+The right to form a union and engage in collective bargaining is enshrined in U.S. and international huma rights laws, but for many U.S. workers it is a right that exists only on paper.
+More and more, workers who want together to form unions typically face intense employer opposition aimed at suppressing their freedom to unioniz bargain collectively.
+Workers, their families and the entire nation are paying a high price for the suppression of basic freedoms.
+Wages have been suppressed, especially for workers on the lowest rungs of the job ladder-may them women, minorities and immigrants.
+Secure guaranteed pensions and decent health care coverage common union contracts have been denied to millions of nonunion workers who want collective bargaining but cannot ha Disparities in income and wealth have reached levels not seen since the Great Depression, as workers blocked fraccess to collective bargaining lack the power to redress rising economic inequality.

-Employers routinely resort to legal but coercive tactics, as well as illegal ones to keep workers from forming unions.
-According to Cornell University's Kate Bronfenbrenner, when private-sector workers try to organize a union, 89 percent of employers force them to attend closed-door anti-union meetings and 77 percent have supervisors deliver anti-union messages to workers they oversee.
+Employers routinely resort to legal but coercive tactics, as well as illegal ones to keep workers from form unions.
+According to Cornell University's Kate Bronfenbrenner, when private-sector workers try to organize a tags percent of employers force them to attend closed-door anti-union meetings and 77 percent have supervisors d anti-union messages to workers they oversee.
 Seventy-five percent hire outside consultants to run anti-union campaigns, more than half threaten to shut down if the union is voted in and 34 percent illegally fire workers.

-Even when workers win a National Labor Relations Board (NLRB) election to form a union, one-third of the time their employer never negotiates a contract with them.
+Even when workers win a National Labor Relations Board (NLRB) election to form a union, one-third of time their employer never negotiates a contract with them.
 And the penalties for all these forms of employer misconduct are so mild they do not serve as a deterrent to future misconduct.

 The law giving working people the right to form a union through NLRB elections is so weak that, in fact, it is becoming irrelevant for workers seeking to improve their lives.
-Instead of a workers' rights law, it has become a structure for management to pressure and intimidate workers to reject unionization.
+Instead of a workers' rights law, it has become ε structure for management to pressure and intimidate workers to reject unionization.

 The current system for workers to form unions is broken.
-It is urgent that it be repaired to give all working people the freedom to make their own choice about whether to form a union and bargain with management for better wages and benefits.
-We know from over 70 years of experience with the National Labor Relations Act (NLRA) that there is one proven way to give working people the freedom to make their own choice: it's called "majority sign-up."
-The NLRA has always allowed workers to form unions through "majority sign-up," that is, when a majority of employees sign cards authorizing the union to bargain on their behalf with management.
-Since 1935, majority sign-up has been shown to reduce conflict, coercion, harassment and delay, as compared to the NLRB election process.
-But under current law, workers can form a union through majority sign-up only if their employer agrees to recognize the union.
+It is urgent that it be repaired to give all workin people the freedom to make their own choice about whether to form a union and bargain with management for b wages and benefits.
+We know from over 70 years of experience with the National Labor Relations Act (NLRA) there is one proven way to give working people the freedom to make their own choice: it's called "majority sign-The NLRA has always allowed workers to form unions through "majority sign-up," that is, when a majority of employees sign cards authorizing the union to bargain on their behalf with management.
+Since 1935, majority si has been shown to reduce conflict, coercion, harassment and delay, as compared to the NLRB election process. under current law, workers can form a union through majority sign-up only if their employer agrees to recognize union.
 This makes no sense.
-Management should not get to dictate whether workers can use majority sign-up or whether they have to go through the NLRB election process, which typically triggers an inherently coercive anti-union campaign.
-Workers should be allowed to form unions through majority sign-up whether management agrees or not, as they did in the early years of the NLRA.
-We know from experience that majority sign-up promotes employee free choice by reducing coercion and intimidation by management, and it has not resulted in any significant problems over the past 70 years.
+Management should not get to dictate whether workers can use majority sign-up on whether they have to go through the NLRB election process, which typically triggers an inherently coercive anticampaign.
+Workers should be allowed to form unions through majority sign-up whether management agrees or they did in the early years of the NLRA.
+We know from experience that majority sign-up promotes employee frehoice by reducing coercion and intimidation by management, and it has not resulted in any significant problems the past 70 years.